-The Council coordinates the development of a high quality publications program that meets member needs, advances the field of career development, and increases the number of publications generating income for NCDA.
+The Council coordinates the development of a high quality publications that meets member needs, advances the field of career development, and increases the number of publications generating income for NCDA.
 The PDC will consider manuscripts submitted according to the "Procedures for Submitting a Product Development Proposal" (All PDC members participate in the review using the PDC Review Sheet for a Product Development Proposal).
 NCDA does not accept published works for resale.

 The Research Committee provides oversight to any research NCDA conducts, is asked to participate in, or awards grants to.
 Such oversight may include coordination of samples, surveys, etc.; screening research proposals for NCDA grants; suggesting research topics for NCDA members; and identifying career research needs.